10 Potential Health Benefits of Green Tea

 The antioxidants in green tea can help neutralize free radicals, which are unstable molecules that can cause damage to cells and contribute to inflammation.

-Overall, while more research is needed to fully understand the anti-inflammatory effects of green tea, the available evidence suggests that regular consumption of green tea may help reduce inflammation in the body and protect against chronic disease.
+While more research is needed to fully understand the anti-inflammatory effects of green tea, the available evidence suggests that regular consumption of green tea may help reduce inflammation in the body and protect against chronic disease.

-6. Could Improve Dental Health
+6. Improved Dental Health

 The catechins in green tea have been studied for their potential benefits to dental health, particularly in preventing tooth decay and promoting overall oral health.